Skip to main content Link Search Menu Expand Document (external link)

 • Sharing written homework solutions with other students, or viewing written homework solutions from another student.

-• Looking or asking for answers to homework problems in other texts or sources, including the internet and AI tools such as ChatGPT and GitHub CoPilot.
+• Looking or asking for answers to homework problems in other texts or sources, including the internet and Generative AI tools such as ChatGPT and GitHub Copilot.

 • Collaborating on exams, checking answers on exams, or communicating with any other person while taking an exam.